Rutina Wesley: Career

 In December 2006, Wesley was featured in David Hare's Broadway play The Vertical Hour.
 In 2007, Wesley also appeared in The Public Theater production of In Darfur by playwright Winter Miller, co-starring Heather Raffo and Aaron Lohr, among others.

 Wesley had a minor role in the 2005 film Hitch, which was edited out in the final cut.
 In 2007, she made her on-screen debut as the main character in the film How She Move, from British director Ian Iqbal Rashid.
 The character Raya Green, who enters a step-dancing competition to secure funds for her education, was inspired by Tony Manero, portrayed by John Travolta in Saturday Night Fever.
 Prior to the shooting of the film, Wesley underwent a five-week dance rehearsal period.
 Portraying a woman of Jamaican descent, she also took dialect coaching for the role.

 Wesley auditioned for the role Tara Thornton in the HBO series True Blood in 2007 and secured the part after creator Alan Ball chose her because "[she] was the first person who showed [Tara's] vulnerable side".

 In January 2015, it was announced that Wesley had been cast in a recurring role on the NBC drama series Hannibal.
 She portrayed Reba McClane, "a blind woman who enters into a relationship with Francis Dolarhyde (Richard Armitage), and helps soothe his murderous urges—at least at first."
 Wesley appeared as Liza Warner in the fourth season of Arrow.

 In 2016, Wesley was cast as the lead character Nova Bordelon in the Oprah Winfrey Network drama series Queen Sugar, produced by Ava DuVernay and Oprah Winfrey.

-In 2023, Wesley portrayed Maria in the HBO series The Last of Us.
+In 2023, Wesley portrayed Maria Miller in the HBO series The Last of Us.

 Personal life

-Wesley divides her time between Los Angeles and Astoria, Queens.
+Wesley divides her time between Astoria, Queens, and Los Angeles, California.
 In 2005, she married her former Juilliard classmate Jacob Fishel, an actor.
 After separating in July, Wesley filed for divorce on August 16, 2013, citing irreconcilable differences.

 In November 2017, Wesley announced her partnership to Shonda, a chef from New Orleans.
 They later broke up in 2019.